 Include company information and specifics around culture.
 Culture is very important to candidates, so definitely describe it, but ALSO substantiate it.
 What do you do, or offer, that demonstrates the culture you’ve described?

-Be clear about your flexible working policy.
+Be clear about your benefits and flexible working policy.
 It’s become very high on everyone’s agenda.
-If you are offering two days a week from home, then those that needed more will not apply.
+Regarding reflexibility, if you are offering two days a week from home, then those that needed more will not apply.
 Equally, if you do not have a flexible working policy, then say so and explain why.
 People will apply and ask the question further into the process.
 Be aware, flexible working has become more than about logistics of travel.
 Candidates can view it as indicative of a trusting culture and a sign that the company is committed to diversity and inclusion.
-Flexibility doesn’t discriminate against access limitations, cost of travel, childcare, etc.
+Flexibility doesn’t discriminate against access limitations, cost of travel, childcare, etc. Regarding benefits, where they are attractive, list them!
+Candidates are very keen to compare benefits to other opportunities and not listing them can prevent people from applying.

 Include an ‘About You’ section, which really talks to the perfect candidate in an engaging way.
 Instead of a list of your requirements, which can feel one way, turn your job copy into an engagement piece.
 For example, instead of “good communications skills", say, “You really appreciate the value of good communication”, or instead of, “the ability to sketch your ideas”, say, “you enjoy showcasing your book of sketched ideas, as well as finished design”.